 Parents may need to gently remind students to practice just as they have to remind children to eat their vegetables and make their beds.
 For a parent, after a long, tough day at work, there’s nothing more enjoyable than sitting in a comfortable chair and listening to your child play his/her instrument.
 Request a song or two while relaxing in your easy chair.

 The Value of Private Instruction

-Private lessons can make a difference.
-The one-on-one instruction that private lessons offer can make a significant difference in your ability to play.
-The best way to find a private teacher is through personal recommendations from their students.
+Private lessons can have the biggest impact on your playing.
+The one-on-one instruction that private lessons offer can make a significant difference in your ability to play, and problem-solve when practicing.
 The Stanley Music Department can provide you with a list of teachers who give private lessons in the area.
 You might also suggest to your child to work with a more advanced student or a friend before or after school.